Tony McCarthy Recordings: Abe Phillips

 The Shadracks were a band from Hastings that were formed by Tom Greening in 1964.
 Abe Phillips joined in 1968 and as a result, the band experienced a boost.
 The line up then was Abe Phillips on vocals, Tom Greening on drums and vocals, Haromi Greening on vocals, Bill Prentice on tenor sax and rhythm guitar, Kepa Toa on lead guitar, Ricky Witoko on keyboards and sax, and Lambeth Bennett on bass guitar.
 In 1971, Tony McCarthy recorded Abe Phillips and the Shadracks in Wellington.
 In July 1971, Phillips left the group to concentrate on his solo career.
 Some time after that, he recorded "Don't Think You Remember Me" / "The Impossible Dream".
 In November 1971, Phillips was the winner of the Schweppes talent contest.
 He was on the verge of becoming internationally known, and it appeared he was headed for stardom.

-On December 18, 1971, Phillips was coming back from a concert in Wellington and was killed in a head-on car collision.
-It was reported in the December 19 edition of the Sunday News, that the single, "Don't Think You Remember Me" / "The Impossible Dream" was selling well.
+On 18 December 1971, Phillips was coming back from a concert in Wellington and was killed in a head-on car collision.
+It was reported in 19 December edition of the Sunday News, that the single, "Don't Think You Remember Me" / "The Impossible Dream" was selling well.
 Prince Tui Teka, and The Shadracks performed at his funeral.
 Forty years after his death, Phillips and The Shadracks became the subject of a 30-minute tribute documentary by Dean Mardon.
 Phillips was also a cousin of jazz cabaret singer Bridgette Allen.